Ruan-pysoft/cpp_demo_kernel/structure.md

  - `stdlib.h`: memory allocation + freeing, as well as an abort function
  - `string.h`: some string handling/memory manipulation functions
  - `sys/cdefs.h`: tbh I have no idea

+The following application support libraries currently exist:
+ - `eventloop.hpp`: Support for three different types of event loops.
+An event loop object automatically handles keyboard input while sleeping for the next frame, since there is no underlying operating system to do so.
+ - `random.hpp`: Defines a random number generation API and defines a random number generator.
+Possibly to be expanded in the future.
+ - `terminal.hpp`: An API to change the terminal's colours and to automatically switch back at the end of the code block via RAII.

+The following applications are currently implemented:
+ - `main_menu.cpp`: The main menu the user is greeted with when launching the kernel, works as an app launcher of sorts to run the other applications.
+Some applications are hidden in an "advanced" menu, accessed by pressing the colon (`:`) key.
+ - `snake.cpp`: A simple snake game.
+ - `forth.cpp`: An implementation of a [forth](https://en.wikipedia.org/wiki/Forth_(programming_language\)) language.
+ - `character_map.cpp`: A program which displays all the characters supported by the VGA textmode driver, and allows selecting a character to see its character code.
+ - `queued_demo.cpp`: A short proof-of-concept/reference application using a QueuedEventLoop.
+ - `callback_demo.cpp`: A short proof-of-concept/reference application using a CallbackEventLoop.
+ - `ignore_demo.cpp`: A short proof-of-concept/reference application using a IgnoreEventLoop.